Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/export-api.md

 The response is a zipped archive of JSON files.
 Depending on data volume, there can be several files per hour.
 The API returns a 404 response is there is no data for the time range you requested.

 !!! note
-    Events prior to November 12, 2014 are grouped by day, instead of by the hour.
+    Events before November 12, 2014 are grouped by day, instead of by the hour.

 ### Response schema